pratiksponde/AWS-MSK-Terraform-code/README.md

-# 🚀 Deploying Amazon MSK Serverless Across Multiple Environments with Terraform
+# 🚀 AWS MSK Using Terraform: Multi-Environment Deployment Guide

 This repository contains Terraform infrastructure code to deploy **Amazon MSK Serverless** across multiple environments such as **Dev** and **UAT** using a modular and scalable architecture.